signaldatascience/R-curriculum/interview-prep/technical-questions/interview-qs.md

 LinkedIn -- Segment a long string into a set of valid words using a dictionary.
 Return false if the string cannot be segmented.
 What is the complexity of your solution?

 6sense -- Find all possible ways to evaluate the multiplication of 4 numbers in a N by N matrix.

-Luxe Valet -- How would you count words in a list using a list comprehension?

 Kabbage -- MapReduce: Join two data files (customers, sales) and report top 10 performers.